 - 4. The accused must have been found in a public place; and - 5.
-The accused must have been drunk at the time he or she was found; and accused may still have a legal defence.
+The accused must have been drunk at the time he or she was found: and - 6.
+The accused must be drunk to the extent that he or she was incapable of taking care of him or herself.